Before you start, learn about the programs

 • show that the investment activities focus on making eligible venture capital investments in early stage businesses.

-Once registered, you’ll need to make sure all your investments are in line with your approved investment plan.
+Once registered, you’ll need to make sure your investments are in line with your investment plan.

 Investment plan updates